rsproule/ambient-agent/README.md

 ## Overview

-This project provides a unified event pipeline for processing webhooks from multiple messaging platforms using Trigger.dev for asynchronous message handling.
+This project processes webhooks from LoopMessage (iMessage) using Trigger.dev for asynchronous message handling.

 ### Webhook Endpoints

 - **LoopMessage** (iMessage) - `/api/loopmessage`
-- **SendBlue** (iMessage via SMS) - `/api/sendblue`
-- **Discord** - `/api/discord` (coming soon)
-- **Telegram** - `/api/telegram` (coming soon)

 ### Architecture

-1. **Next.js Routes** - Receive and validate webhooks, normalize payloads
+1. **Next.js Routes** - Receive and validate webhooks using loopmessage-sdk types
 2. **Trigger.dev** - Queue and process events asynchronously
-3. **Echo Handlers** - Send messages back to the sender/group
+3. **Echo Handler** - Sends messages back to the sender/group using LoopMessageService

-Each webhook endpoint normalizes incoming events into a unified schema and forwards them to Trigger.dev for processing.
+The webhook endpoint receives LoopMessage webhooks and forwards them to Trigger.dev for processing.
 The handler task echoes messages back to the sender.

 ## Environment Variables